UTAH OPERA CHORUS

 This past October, Ms. Calzaretta made her mainstage conducting debut with select performances of The Human Voice and Gentleman’s Island.
 Ms. Calzaretta is completing a Doctorate in Choral Conducting at Indiana University in Bloomington, Indiana, where she studied with Walter Huff, Betsy Burleigh, and Dominick DiOrio.
 She was the Music Director for the University Gilbert and Sullivan Society of Bloomington, as well as the Music Director for New Voices Opera, a student-run organization that commissions and produces operas by student composers.
 Ms. Calzaretta holds a Bachelor of Music in Vocal Performance from Simpson College and a Master of Music in Choral Conducting from the University of Missouri- Kansas City.

-Announcing Virtual Chorus Auditions!
+Opera Chorus Auditions!

 WHO: Singers aged 18+ (local to the greater Salt Lake City area) are invited to audition to be a paid chorister with the highly-acclaimed Utah Opera Chorus.
+Tenor and Baritone/Bass voice types are preferred, but all voices will be granted an audition.

-REQUIREMENTS FOR VIDEO AUDITIONS:
+REQUIREMENTS FOR AUDITIONS:

 - French, German, or Italian are the only acceptable languages for this audition.